davidtwco/rfcs/text/0000-build-std.md

 [dependencies]
 ```

-..which is equivalent to the following explicit dependency on `builtin` crates:
+..which is equivalent to the following explicit dependencies:

 ```toml
 [package]